Deesingh92/MSP2-SportsQuiz2023/README.md

 - [Google Fonts](https://fonts.google.com/) - To import and use the fonts from the website.

-- [Flexbox Library](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flexbox-tricks) - Used as a prompt and guidance for website structure and display.

-- [Contrast Checker](https://webaim.org/resources/contrastchecker/) - Ran tests on all text against background colour to ensure contrast checker past.

 - [Bootstrap](https://getbootstrap.com/docs/5.3/getting-started/introduction/) - Used for inserting a dropdown menu in mobile responsive design.

-- [BIRME](https://www.birme.net/) - To convert images from jpeg to webp images to improve lighthouse performance.

-- [TinyPNG](https://tinypng.com/) - To compress large image files on website.

-- [Am I Responsive](https://ui.dev/amiresponsive?url=https://clarar93.github.io/Discover-South-Wales/index.html) - To show the website on a range of devices.
+- [Am I Responsive](https://ui.dev/amiresponsive?url=https://deesingh92.github.io/MSP2-SportsQuiz2023/) - To show the website on a range of devices.

 - Google Dev Tools - To troubleshoot and test various features, and solve issues with responsiveness and styling.

 - [Color Hex](https://www.color-hex.com/color/79804f) - To find a lighter colour tint for the header and footer to pass the contrast checker.

-- [Favicon](https://favicon.io/emoji-favicons/evergreen-tree) - Used evergreen tree emoji favicon for website.
+- [Favicon](https://favicon.io/) - Used timer emoji favicon for website.

 ## Deployment & Local Development